Bernard Butler: Collaborations and production work

-In August 2013, Butler played two shows at The Slaughtered Lamb in London, UK, accompanying Ben Watt on electric guitar, resulting in a touring and recording collaboration spanning 2 albums and several years of live shows across the globe.
+In August 2013, Butler played two shows at The Slaughtered Lamb in London, UK, accompanying Ben Watt on electric guitar, resulting in a touring and recording collaboration spanning two albums and several years of live shows across the globe.

 In October 2013, new group Trans released the red EP, the first in a series of EPs for Rough Trade Records.
 Featuring tracks grown out of improvisational sessions that date back over a year, with Jackie McKeown, Paul Borchers and Igor Volk, the recordings were made at Studio 355.
-All sessions were improvised, recorded in their entirety and later edited with very few overdubs.
+All sessions were improvised, recorded in their entirety, and later edited with very few overdubs.

-In May 2014, Butler organised two special McAlmont & Butler performances to raise funds for The Bobath Centre's work with children with cerebral palsy.
+In May 2014, Butler organised two special McAlmont & Butler performances to raise funds for the Bobath Centre's work with children with cerebral palsy.
 The London shows at the Union Chapel and Islington Assembly Hall sold out, and the duo were accompanied by a full band that consisted of members of The Magic Numbers, Mako Sakamoto on drums and Sean Read on keyboards.

 In 2017, Butler produced the self-titled debut album of the New York band QTY.
-In November 2019, Pet Shop Boys released their second single "Burning The Heather" from their forthcoming album Hotspot, featuring acoustic guitar played by Bernard Butler.
-Acclaimed folk artist Sam Lee collaborated with Butler in 2019 resulting in his widely acclaimed "Old Wow" album and selected live shows which followed.
-Butler joined Lee's curated Earth Day live stream in May 2020 improvising remotely along to a live stream of nightingales singing in the Sussex forest.
-This was followed by the release of tracks from the forthcoming sophomore album from Roxanne De Bastion.
+In November 2019, Pet Shop Boys released their second single "Burning the Heather" from their forthcoming album Hotspot, featuring acoustic guitar played by Butler.
+Folk artist Sam Lee collaborated with Butler in 2019, resulting in his Old Wow album and selected live shows that followed.
+Butler joined Lee's curated Earth Day live stream in May 2020, improvising remotely along to a live stream of nightingales singing in the Sussex forest.
+This was followed by the release of tracks from Roxanne De Bastion.

-In 2020 writer Pete Paphides' label Needle Mythology finally released the open collaboration with Catherine Anne Davies.
-The album "In Memory of My Feelings" compiled 10 songs drawn from the writing sessions begun in 2009 which Butler then pieced together and completed.
-Artwork was created in collaboration with acclaimed artist Eva Vermandel.
+In 2020, writer Peter Paphides' label Needle Mythology finally released the open collaboration with Catherine Anne Davies.
+The album, In Memory of My Feelings, compiled 10 songs drawn from the writing sessions begun in 2009, which Butler then pieced together and completed.
+Artwork was created in collaboration with artist Eva Vermandel.

-During 2021, Butler has been working with Bobby Bluebell (from number one chart toppers The Bluebells) on a new Altered Images album with 1980s band members Clare Grogan and Stephen Lironi.
-According to Grogan, who announced the release in December 2021, the album would be released in August 2022, on Cooking Vinyl Records, with the name Mascara Streakz.
+During 2021, Butler worked on a new Altered Images album with 1980s band members Clare Grogan and Stephen Lironi.
+According to Grogan, who announced the release in December 2021, the album would be released in August 2022, on Cooking Vinyl records, with the name Mascara Streakz.